 Wing uses secure AI and machine learning technology to scan the content that appears on your child’s online accounts.
 Using advanced statistical analysis models, it recognises emotions contained in words, phrases and images.
 It uses this information to build an ‘emotional landscape’, giving you an overview of how your child might be feeling.

 No. Unlike many other social media monitoring apps, Wing doesn’t let you spy on your child.
 It won’t reveal any interactions or conversations unless it spots a potential risk - like cyberbullying, or explicit messages.
 If this happens, the app will let you know automatically.
 Otherwise, your child’s interactions are kept private.
-All you’ll see is a general overview of their mood based on the content they’ve exchanged online.
+All you’ll see is a general overview of the type of emotional content their exposed to through their online interactions.

 Most other apps focus on 24/7 surveillance, and they report back on everything a child exchanges online.
 When we created Wing, we wanted a solution that allows children to enjoy their independence, but that also gave them a safety net.
 Wing uses AI to assess the emotions attached to the content children share online.
 It uses this information to display an overview of the emotions expressed in interactions.
 If it spots something parents might need to know about - like an explicit image, or a violent message - it will alert them straightaway.
 Otherwise, it won’t reveal the content of a child’s interactions.